 Mentoring is led by the mentee and should be motivating and empowering.

 If you are able to provide work experience, even for a day, that is great.
-Otherwise, it is your role to help them reach out and find companies to host them.
-There are also many online work experience/ internship programmes that you can guide them to apply for.
+Otherwise, it is your role to help them search and find companies to host them.
+There are also many open days, work experience/ internship, vacation schemes, apprenticeship roles etc that you can guide them to apply for.

-Please get in touch straight away via email with the programme lead - - firstname.lastname@example.org (Abi Adeboyejo)
+Please get in touch straight away via email with the programme lead or programme cordinator at - email@example.com

 We ask that you send them a text message and try to call them, as students are not yet full-time professionals and are not on their emails very regularly.

-If they do not respond to all three types of communication within 3 days, email the programme lead.
+If they do not respond to all three types of communication within 3 days, please email the programme lead.
 We will reach out to the student and give them one chance to improve.
-Strong regular communication is key to the success of this programme, if they are not following the communication guidance, we will remove that student from the programme and offer them different support.
+Strong regular communication is key to the success of this programme, and if they are not following the communication guidance, we will remove the student from the programme and offer them different support.

-There is a long waiting list for this programme so if you are happy we will rematch you with a different student.
+There is a waiting list for this programme so if you do not mind, we can rematch you with a different student.

 You are encouraged to have a one -off meeting with your mentee ( called a checking-in meeting) between 3 to 6 months after the programme ends to check on the progress they have made since the end of the programme.
 This will keep the mentee motivated as they will work hard to ensure they have news of their progress to share with you.